jmetzger/training-mariadb-performance/installation/listening-where.md

 ```

-## Step 2: is firewall open on port 3306 or service mysql
+## Step 2: is firewall open on port 3306 or service mysql (Rocky / RHEL)

 ```
 firewall-cmd --list-all